fonfalleh/playin/Plan.md

 Not great as I remember, but always something.

+Good as query language but perhaps not as indexing language?

 ## Musicxml
 Can be exported to from most formats, probably makes most sense to do "partwise".

 Can be parsed in Java.
+(See schema in some tests)

+## MIDI

+Has official java package.
+See